vrodriguezf/artifacts-dev-demos/external-dataset-versioning/README.md

 $ python demo_setup.py
 ```

-# initialize a wandb project in this folder
+# Initialize a wandb project in this folder

 ```
 $ wandb init